rekmus/silgy/README.md

 ASYNC module requires POSIX message queues, so it's not available on Windows for now.

-Silgy has build-in (and enabled by default) protection against most popular attacks, including SQL-injection, XSS, and password and cookie brute-force.
+Silgy has build-in (and enabled by default) protection against most popular attacks, including BEAST, SQL-injection, XSS, and password and cookie brute-force.
 It does not directly expose the filesystem nor allows any scripting.
 Its random string generator is FIPS-compliant.

 TCO for a mid-sized web application with a small database and moderate load (<100,000 requests/day) can be as low as $3 per month (Amazon EC2 t2.micro).